axisrow/mychem3d/README.md

 1. molecule selection mode
   -  click an atom, then use the mouse wheel to add neighboring atoms to the selection
   -  ctrl + click  - append/remove to/from selection
-  -  enter or middle-button or click on selection - go to merge mode with selected atoms
+  -  enter or click on selection - go to merge mode with selected atoms
   -  also "r" and "g" - go to merge mode with move and rotation
   -  <delete> - delete selected
   -  ctrl + alt + s - save selected atoms
-  -  "b" - try to bond two selected atoms (run before sometime for actual bonded state)
+  -  "b" - try to bond two selected atoms with selected nodes, resutl in statusbar
+  -   middle button for change selected node in selected atom